DoepDopiDope/WerewolvesCompany/README.md

 The roles are currently filled as follows (Werewolf, Witch, Seer, Wild Boy, Villager, ...).
 Remaining slots are filled with Villagers.
 The roles are shuffled every round.

-It is not currently possible to setup which roles should be present in the game.
-This feature will be added in the next(s) update.

 Your role is permanently displayed at the top of your screen.
 You can also bring the tooltip for your role by pressing **[M]**

 ## Roles